Aiven-Labs/quarkus-proverb-adviser/README.md

 ```

+### OpenAPI Token

 You will also need an OpenAI token, you can get one [here](https://platform.openai.com/).

 In the `src/main/resources/application.properties` set the correct values for your db and your OpenAI token !

+### Redis

+For each input, the application will try to use the Redis cache to retrieve a potential existing embedding.
+So you need a Redis server, you can get one for free if you have signed-up an Aiven account.
+You just have to set the redis host in your `application.properties`.

 ## Running the application in dev mode